Barn2Media/gutenberg-block-for-woocommerce-product-table/readme.txt

 3. When used together with the WooCommerce Product Table plugin, the Gutenberg block displays a fully functional order form.

 == Changelog ==

+= 1.0.2 =
+* Fixed an issue to prevent a false-positive PHP notice from the REST API

+= 1.0.1 =
+* No functional changes, updated repository tags

 = 1.0 =
 * Initial release